theopin/tp/docs/UserGuide.md

 >Format: `<?xml version="1.0" encoding="UTF-8" standalone="no"?>`

-> :tip: If you are creating a new XML file, you can choose to omit this line entirely.
+> :bulb: If you are creating a new XML file, you can choose to omit this line entirely.
 CheatLogs will still convert such XML files into cheat sheets.

 > :exclamation: If you are including this section, you should use the exact settings defined by the format above.
 Any change to this format can result in CheatLogs not converting such files into cheat sheets.